Show jumping: Modern scoring

+Table C, speed scoring

+The above type of scoring is called "Table A" scoring.
+Table C is a method of scoring based only on speed.
+The penalties for each knockdown is to add 4 seconds to the rider's time.
+The fastest score wins.

 Tack

 Show jumping competitors use a very forward style of English saddle, most often the "close contact" design, which has a forward flap and a seat and cantle that is flatter than saddles designed for general all-purpose English riding or dressage.
 This construction allows greater freedom of movement for the rider when in jumping position and allows a shorter stirrup, allowing the rider to lighten the seat on the horse.
-Other saddles, such as those designed for dressage, are intended for riders with a deep seat, can hinder a rider over large fences, forcing them into a position that limits the horse's movement and may put the rider dangerously behind the movement of the horse.
+Other saddles, such as those designed for dressage, feature a deep seat that can hinder a rider over large fences, forcing them into a position that limits the horse's movement and may put the rider dangerously behind the movement of the horse.

 At international levels, saddle pads are usually white and square in shape, allowing the pair to display a sponsorship, national flag, or breeding affiliation.
 In contrast, riders in show hunters and equitation often use "fitted" fleece pads that are the same shape as the saddle.
 Girths vary in size and type, but usually have a contour to give room for the horse's elbows, and many have belly guards to protect the underside of the horse from its shoe studs when the front legs are tightly folded under.

 Bridles may be used with any style of cavesson noseband, and there are few rules regarding the severity of this equipment.
 The figure-8 cavesson is the most popular type.
 Bits may also vary in severity, and competitors may use any bit, or even a "bitless bridle" or a mechanical hackamore.
 The ground jury at the show has the right, however, based on veterinary advice, to refuse a bit or bridling scheme if it could cause harm to the horse.